top of page

 User interview with admin (Rakesh) persona to uncover painpoints

-We interviewed key Admin users to understand their workflows, mental models, and daily challenges.
+We interviewed key admin users to understand their workflows, mental models, and daily challenges.
 These sessions uncovered the root causes of their frustrations and highlighted critical gaps in the current system.

 User Interiews Questions